krigubir/temavelger/apps/temavelger/README.md

 The preview area is a composition of a selection of customizable components from Designsystemet.
 You have the option to switch between different previews in order to get a better sense of how your design is going to look.
 Use the toggle-group to select between previews.

 ### 💾 Generate Output (CSS)
-When you are happy with the design, click on the _Generate ouput_-button.
+When you are happy with the design, click on the _Generate ouput_ button.
 This will generate a CSS-file with all the adjusted design-tokens.
 Copy and paste the output into your appicatin CSS file.
 Your custom design is now applied!